 - Navigate the Red Hat OpenStack Platform architecture

-- Describe the OpenStack control plane
+- Operate the control plane

 - Manage storage

-- Manage OpenStack networking
+- Manage networking

-- Manage compute resources
+- Manage compute node operations

 - Automate cloud applications

-- Troubleshoot OpenStack operations
+- Troubleshoot operations

 - Comprehensive review

-Customer organizations will find this version to be easier to install and manage, yet capable of handling more diverse types of cloud and legacy workloads with an expanding portfolio of flexible resource configuration.
-Enhancements in Red Hat OpenStack Platform 13.0 address evolving customer requirements for more capable cloud infrastructures, including:
+Customer organizations will find this version to be easier to install and manage while handling more diverse types of cloud and legacy workloads with an expanding portfolio of flexible resource configuration.
+Enhancements in the RHOSP 16 version address evolving customer requirements for enterprise cloud infrastructures:

-Red Hat has created this course in a way intended to benefit our customers, but each company and infrastructure is unique, and actual results or benefits may vary.
+Note: Red Hat has created this course in a way intended to benefit our customers, but each company and infrastructure is unique, and actual results or benefits may vary.

 Impact on the individual